jaivikpatel2001/CMS/USER_GUIDE.md

 ### 🔐 Login Issues
 **Q: I forgot my password.
 What should I do?**
-A: Contact your administrator to reset your password.
-They can create a new temporary password for you.
+A: Use the "Forgot Password" feature on the login page.
+Enter your email address and check your email for reset instructions.
+If you don't receive an email, contact your administrator.

 **Q: I can't log in even with correct credentials.**
 A: Check that you're selecting the correct role (Student, Faculty, or Admin).
 If the problem persists, contact your administrator.